Rockerkemm/GmailToDiscord/README.md

 The application is distributed as a Docker image hosted on GitHub Container Registry:
 - **Latest stable**: `ghcr.io/rockerkemm/gmailtodiscord:latest`

-The [`docker-compose.yml`](docker-compose.yml) automatically pulls the latest image, so you don't need to build anything locally.

 ### Docker Issues